warith-harchaoui/nexteco/README.md

 When measurement is not yet possible, the framework requires the agent to say so explicitly and leave a visible placeholder or `TODO`.

-That is not a weakness.
-It is scientific hygiene.
+That is not a weakness, it is scientific hygiene.

 ---